Scalable Second Order Optimization for Deep Learning

-Inverse $p$'th roots (where typically $p = 2, 4, 8$) can be computed using SVD, but there are efficient iterative algorithms such as the Schur-Newton algorithm~\citep{guo2006schur} that can compute the inverse $p$'th root as a sequence of matrix-vector and matrix-matrix products, which are highly optimized on modern accelerators.
-However, our experiments suggest that on real workloads the condition numbers of the $L_t, R_t$ matrices are very large (see \cref{fig:condition_numbers}) so both SVD and Schur-Newton must be run in double-precision, but this is very expensive on accelerators.
+Inverse $p$'th roots (where typically $p = 2, 4, 8$) can be computed using SVD, but there are efficient iterative algorithms such as the coupled Newton iteration algorithm~\citep{guo2006schur,iannazzo2006newton} that can compute the inverse $p$'th root via a sequence of matrix-vector and matrix-matrix products, which are highly optimized on modern accelerators.
+However, our experiments suggest that on real workloads the condition numbers of the $L_t, R_t$ matrices are very large (see \cref{fig:condition_numbers} in \cref{sec:SNopt}) so both SVD and the coupled iteration must be run in double-precision, but this is very expensive on accelerators.
 We applied several further optimizations to speedup the coupled Newton iteration in our implementation; these are described in \cref{sec:SNopt}.